rerobots/docs/tutorial_vpn_brunelhand.md

 ![screenshot of the search page](/fig/tutorial_vpn_brunelhand_search.png)

 For this tutorial, we want to use a workspace deployment that has the type `fixed_brunelhand`.
-If one is not already listed, type "brunel" into the search field, or try the following URL: <https://rerobots.net/search?q=fixed_brunelhand>
+If one is not already listed, enter "brunel" into the search field, or try the following URL: <https://rerobots.net/search?q=fixed_brunelhand>

 Click on the photo or the "deployment id" of one of the items in the search